menu

 The Neighbors

-The neighbors in the City Center / Gustavus Adolphus College neighborhood in St. Peter are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 44.0% of the neighborhoods in America.
+The neighbors in the City Center / Gustavus Adolphus College neighborhood in St. Peter are lower-middle income, making it a below average income neighborhood.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 60.1% of U.S. neighborhoods.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 Languages

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the City Center / Gustavus Adolphus College neighborhood is English, spoken by 87.1% of households.
-Other important languages spoken here include Spanish, Polish and German/Yiddish.
+The most common language spoken in the City Center / Gustavus Adolphus College neighborhood is English, spoken by 89.8% of households.
+Other important languages spoken here include Spanish and Polish.

 Ethnicity / Ancestry